meltoner/agrofelis/components/remote-control/readme.md

 ![Under right side view of electronics](_figures/remote-control-12-uner-right-side.jpg)

-The Joystick X and Y axis sensors are connected to 34 and 39 GPIO ports, while its tactile switch on port 36.
+The Joystick X and Y axis sensors are connected to the 34th and 39th GPIO ports, while its tactile switch on port 36.
 The left side potentiometers are connected to ports 35 and 32.
-Last the two limit switches are linked with ports 16 and 33.
+Last, the two limit switches are linked with ports 16 and 33.

 ## Software

 This *Agrofelis Base remote controller Software* adheres to a common baseline pattern that has been established in nearly all Agrofelis modules.
 This baseline pattern introduces a "context" class, which is passed to practically all classes as a common ground, enabling instances to exchange information when necessary.
 The second baseline pattern established refers to the frequency of execution, providing the facilities to trigger specific functionalities at desired intervals.
 This design consideration accommodates for components such as an MPU or a magnetometer sensors, which require much more frequent updates compared to components such as potentiometer sensors.
 As a bootstrap template, the software provides six different execution frequencies, ranging from 50 milliseconds to 5-second intervals.
 Using this approach, delays blocking the execution are avoided and the different calls can be organized based on their responsiveness requirements.